The Look That Says "Of Course It Didn't Work"

 I think that’s what I’ve been afraid of.
 Not the content itself, but the intimacy of it.
 The way my voice would make everything feel more real, more exposed.
 The way people could hear me trying, hear me uncertain, hear me figuring it out as I go.

 There’s something undeniable about hearing someone’s actual voice.
-It cuts through all the polish and lands directly.
+It cuts through all the noise.
 You can tell when someone believes what they’re saying.
 You can hear them reaching for language that doesn’t quite exist yet.
 You can feel the difference between performed confidence and genuine vulnerability.

 Writing lets you hide a little.